The Chicago Wisdom Project

 Re-imagining the World

-In addition, we have broader cultural goals.
-We believe that our students can become creators of culture, not merely consumers, and to challenge the assumptions of modern, industrial culture through the arts.
+Our work impacts both individual and community: We believe that our students can become creators of culture, not merely consumers, and inspire them to challenge the assumptions of modern, industrial culture through the arts.

 To learn more please visit The Chicago Wisdom Project site.